AbbasAtaei1991/tasks/README.md

 # tasks
-A simple app for manage daily routines writen in kotlin.
+A simple app for manage daily routines written in kotlin.

 Used components and tools :